Canopy

 1. Manifest format: YAML, JSON, or TOML.
 YAML reads best for the multi-line prompts that show up in skills.
 JSON is the safest interchange format.
 TOML splits the difference.
 Leaning YAML, with a JSON schema for validation.

 4. How much harness-specific logic lives in the adapter vs. the manifest.
 If adapters are thin, manifests carry per-harness escape hatches and bloat.
 If adapters are thick, the manifest stays clean but each harness is a non-trivial project.
 We favour thick adapters: the manifest stays the universal contract.
+This matters more now that we own the adapters, because the cost of thickness is ours to carry, but a clean universal manifest is worth it.

 Economics and operations